aros-development-team/AROS/workbench/libs/mesa/src/aros/AROS_readme.txt

 1. Function prototypes

-The prototypes in aros_libapi.c and respective entries in arosmesa.conf/mangle_undef.h are generated AUTOMATIC from gl.h/glext.h found in release 7.8.1 of MESA.
+The prototypes in arosmesa_library_api.c and respective entries in arosmesa.conf/mangle_undef.h are generated AUTOMATIC from gl.h/glext.h found in release of MESA.

 The codes of the autogeneration tool (C#) are attached.

 When updating to newer version please do the following:

-a. generate new aros_libapi.c/arosmesa.conf/mangle_undef.files
+a. generate new files:
+    - arosmesa_library_api.c
+    - arosmesa.conf
+    - mangle_undef.h
+    - egl_mangle.h
+    - eglapim.h
 b. replace the existing files with generated files copying the headers from existing files.
 Be sure to update the version of mesa.library.